 Through long experience with the IA Summit and Rosenfeld Media’s various conferences, Lou Rosenfeld has developed the ability to foster a true sense of community at the conferences he organizes.
 EUX 2018 brought together professionals working in various disciplines whose common focus is the essential topic of enterprise user experience.

 EUX 2018 was an excellent conference covering diverse topics relating to enterprise user experience for today’s UX professionals and the broader business community.
 For large organizations to compete in today’s marketplace, they must deliver superior experience outcomes.
 EUX is the conference at which you can learn how to do that more successfully.
-I am looking forward to attending the next iteration of this conference, which will take place June 3–5, 2019, in San Francisco—as usual, beginning with a full day of workshops, then two days for the main conference.
+The next iteration of this conference will take place June 3–5, 2019, in San Francisco—beginning with a two-day conference that is followed by a full day of workshops.

 A Lou Rosenfeld wrote in a recent article, the conference will focus on two new use cases in 2019: